Weather-Station-Software/live-weather-station/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 3.0.X =
+New major release with tones of new features, optimization and options.
+Live Weather Station become Weather Station!

 = 2.9.X =
 New wind values collected from Netatmo stations and one new language.
 Many optimizations, improvements and bug fixes.